 24

-"The Pet Girl of Sakurasou" is an anime adaptation of a Japanese light novel series written by Hajime Kamoshida.
+"The Pet Girl of Sakurasou" is an anime adaptation based on the light novel series by Hajime Kamoshida.

-The story follows Sorata Kanda, a student at Suimei University of the Arts known for being somewhat of a troublemaker.
-After being kicked out of his previous dorm, he finds himself living in the eccentric Sakura Dormitory, originally alongside a stray cat.
+The story centers on Sorata Kanda, a student at Suimei University of the Arts with a reputation for causing mischief.
+After being expelled from his regular dorm due to his antics, he is relocated to the quirky Sakura Dormitory, where he initially coexists with a stray cat.

 ComedyDramaRomance